Fluffernuttersandwich/Smorgasbord/README.md

 B. Some of my original community members are parents who play this game with their children.
 They play with profanity disabled.
 They're okay with violence, or use the mod to disable gore.
 They would not be okay with nudity or the creepier furry mods.
-I'm a family man myself and don't want to push these people away.
+I'm a family man myself and don't want to push my people away.

 C. YouTubers and Streamers could potentially get a strike against their channels if using these mods.